Tomb of Annihilation: Related products

 The 7th season of D&D Adventurers League was themed around the Tomb of Annihilation storyline.
-It includes an adventure module that acts as a hook to lead into the book, "Tier 1 and 2 adventures [that] expand on Tomb of Annihilation’s story and set the stage for Tier 3 and 4 play, which pick up right after the characters complete the hardcover adventure".
+It includes an adventure module that acts as a hook to lead into the book, "Tier 1 and 2 adventures [that] expand on Tomb of Annihilations story and set the stage for Tier 3 and 4 play, which pick up right after the characters complete the hardcover adventure".

 The 14th expansion of the Neverwinter video game aligned the free-to-play massively multiplayer online role-playing game with the Tomb of Annihilation storyline including a new campaign, a new dungeon and two new zones.

 WizKids, a Wizards of the Coast licensee, released 44 pre-painted miniatures that correspond with the adventure including the lich Acererak.
 In October 2017, WizKids released a Tomb of Annihilation themed board game which can be played as a standalone game or can be combined "with the other D&D Adventure System Cooperative Play Board Games".